strugee/realtime.recurse.com/README.md

 You can read more about the design of the system in the README.md files of the `client/` and `server/` directories.

+## Privacy

+Some important notes:

+1. The client will **never** disclose the project you're working on if that project is not public.
+This information won't even make it to the server.
+2. The client will **never** change its behavior to report more than what you said was okay when you installed.

+You're always in control of what you report.

 ## Author

 Alex Jordan <alex@strugee.net>